Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Dilute 3-Flavor Gas

-The above theoretical splittings can be compared against the near-exact four energies numerically calculated for negative $\mu$ by solving the Schrodinger partial differential equation on a grid.
-The semi-classical and quantum splittings should converge as the effective Planck constant gets smaller.
+The above theoretical splittings can be compared against the four energies calculated with high precision for negative $\mu$ by solving the Schr\"{o}dinger partial differential equation on a grid: $E_1,E_2=E_3,E_4$.
+The semi-classical and quantum splittings should converge as the scaling parameter $\lambda$ gets larger.
 In Fig.~\ref{negmu} one indeed sees that this is true, affirming the correctness of our approximations.
-Recall that although the calculation for $K_R$ was exact, that for the action in $K$ was correct to $O(\mu^2)$ and in the pre-factor to $O(\mu)$.

-The results in the two figures are for a middle value; $\mu=\mp 0.2$.
-Since our treatment of the edge instantons ias perturbative, $|\mu|$ cannot be allowed to be too large.
-Whereas the diagonal instanton's $K_R$ should totally dominate the edge instanton's $K$ near $\mu=-0.5$, this region is numerically inaccessible because $\lambda$ must become extremely large for the semi-classical approximation to be valid but in this case the splittings become so small that infinite precision arithmetic is needed for solving the partial differential equation.
-For a repulsive potential (positive $\mu$) as in Fig.~\ref{posmu}, the $p,q$ fields travel separately. $K_R$ is effectively zero and so $\Delta E_R=2\Delta E_P = 4K$.
+We have chosen to look at the combination $E_2+E_3-E_1-E_4$ because, from Eq.~\ref{split}, this isolates the diagonal instanton's contribution $K_R$.
+We see, as expected, that the numerical and theory results converge for large $\lambda$, and also that a much larger $\lambda$ is needed as $\mu\rightarrow-\frac{1}{2}.$ This dovetails exactly with the discussion preceding Eq.~\ref{lbig} on the unexpectedly large magnitude of the quadratic fluctuations.

+Fig.~\ref{smallmu} compares the $E_R-E_S$ semi-classical and $E_4-E_1$ quantum splittings.
+This isolates the boundary hugging P-instanton, whose EOMs we were able to solve to $O(\mu^2)$ and fluctuation determinant to $O(\mu)$.
+As expected, while the comparison in the large $\lambda$ limit is very good for small $\mu$, for larger $\mu$ the agreement becomes less perfect.
+The primed and transverse determinant (see Eq.~\ref{d2}) show gentle behavior within the range explored unlike the violent behavior of $\chi_T^R$ at the boundary.

+Finally, we turn to the extreme region $\mu\rightarrow \frac{1}{2}-\epsilon$.
+For $\mu>0$ we saw that there is no $R$ instanton and, on the other hand, closed form solutions for $P$ exist only for $\mu\ll 1$.
+This is why we explored solutions for $P$ near the right edge in Sections 5,6.
+Fig.~\ref{mur} compares quantum and semi-classical values up for fixed $\lambda$ and small values of $\epsilon$.
+Because we cannot increase $\lambda$ indefinitely for computational reasons, DIGA ultimately breaks down as $\epsilon\rightarrow 0$.